The Environmental Sustainability Board

 - 10 July 2019: initial meeting outcomes and key points & actions

 Members and co-chairs: The current Board membership is as below.
 The Board’s co-chairs are the Mayor of Bristol, Marvin Rees, and Ann Cousins, Arup.
-Three further places on the Board have been reserved to improve the Board’s diversity, notably of BAME communities, people with disabilities and young people.
+Two further places on the Board have been reserved to improve the Board’s diversity, disabled people and young people.
 A process for making appointments is under development.

 |Name||Business or Organisation|